andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land.md

 a callback instead of a rehearsal.
 I think that's good?

 First song Patsy Cline probably listened to the CD hundreds of times.
+Listened to Patsy in the old Mercury sedan before Johnny boy came along and we became a minivan family.
 I can still belt out *I Fall To Pieces*, *Crazy*, and *Walkin' After Midnight* in my sleep.
 Woody Guthrie - God Bless Texas connection?